noriod/resume/README.md

 ## Objective

->Multi-talented software developer looking for challenging problems to work on that will allow me to grow as a developer.
+>Multitalented software developer looking for challenging problems to work on that will help me grow both professionally and personally.

 ## Areas of Expertise
 * Object-Oriented design and programming